Cottonwood Heights

 Personal Injury Claims in Salt Lake County

-Have you been involved in an accident?
+Are you a Cottonwood Heights resident who has been involved in an accident?
 Did your loved one suffer catastrophic injuries or tragically pass away due to the negligent or wrongful conduct of another?
-At Steele Adams Hosman, we’ve got your back .
+At Steele Adams Hosman, we’ve got your back.

 Moving forward after a serious accident or injury can be difficult, but with our team on your side, you can focus on healing while we handle every legal detail.
-Serving Cottonwood Heights and the surrounding areas, our personal injury attorneys have more than 35 years of combined experience and are ready to fight for the justice you deserve.
+Serving Cottonwood Heights and the surrounding areas, our personal injury attorneys have been recognized as Utah’s Legal Elite by Utah Business Magazine, and have more than 35 years of combined experience and are ready to fight for the justice you deserve.

 Most personal injury cases are brought on the grounds of negligence.
 In other words, the person bringing the claim (known as the “plaintiff”) argues that the other person or party (the “defendant”) acted negligently or wrongfully and is therefore liable for their resulting damages.
 In these cases, the plaintiff has the burden of proof.
 This means that they are the one who must prove their case.